Ten Things the Sunday Times Didn’t Tell You About Food Intolerance Testing

 g.
 Or any other symptoms which concern you

-- If you are currently taking medication and are suffering symptoms often associated with food intolerances, you may want to check the list of potential side effects as it can simply be a reaction to your medication.
-Sometimes asking your doctor to switch you to another medication can be enough to reduce the symptoms you are experiencing.
-The overall aim is is to help you tolerate a wide variety of foods which can only be done by working together comprehensively.
+If you are currently taking medication and are suffering symptoms associated with food intolerances, check the list of side effects to see if this is a potential cause.
+Talk to your doctor about whether another medication would be more suitable.
+The overall aim is to help you tolerate a wide variety of foods which can only be done by working together comprehensively.
 The body is complex.
 Your health is important.
 Understanding what you can do to help your body heal itself gives you your best chance of optimal health and energy.
-If you have any concerns or questions, do give me a call on 0345 130 0854.
+If you have any concerns or questions, do give me a call on 0345 130 0854 or get in touch here.